Bornological quantum groups as locally compact quantum groups: Homomorphisms and closed quantum subgroups

 where the top arrow is an essential morphism of Hopf $C^*$-algebras, the bottom arrow is an injective normal unital $*$-homomorphism, and the vertical maps are the regular representations. \end{defin}

 There is another possible definition due to Woronowicz which is weaker that that of Vaes, see \cite[Definition 3.2 and Theorem 3.5]{Daws}.
-We will show that closed quantum subgroups in the bornological setting give rise to closed quantum subgroups in the stronger sense of Vaes.
+We will show that closed quantum subgroups in the bornological setting give rise to closed quantum subgroups in the sense of Vaes, and hence also in the sense of Woronowicz.

 Throughout this section, $\mathbb{G}$ is a bornological quantum group and $\mathbb{H}$ a closed quantum subgroup with restriction map $\pi_{\mathbb{H}}:\sA(\mathbb{G}) \onto \sA(\mathbb{H})$.